gabaix/gollum/requirements/inplace_upgrade.md

 # Inplace Upgrade

 This document describes in-place upgrade using Docker.
-I will save it first.
+Writing this to understand how the change works

 ## Requirements